project-sunbird/project-sunbird.github.io/pages/features-documentation/mobileapp/allappfeatures.md

   </table>

 ## Signing In
 The Sign In feature allows authorized users to access content using the app.
 Using this feature, it is possible to differentiate  content for different user types.
-For example, annonymous or guest users can view only some courses, while registered users have access to additional courses and resources from the library.
+For example, anonymous or guest users can view only some courses, while registered users have access to additional courses and resources from the library.

 <table>
   <tr>